sahil11129/Projects/TZ Assets/PII extraction - Pre-trained Models using Watson NLP.md

 # Steps

-The tutorial consists of two part.
-First, it demonstrates the extraction of PII using pre-trained Watson NLP models.
-Second, we generate training data for custom PII entities and fine-tune the models.
+The tutorial demonstrates the extraction of PII using pre-trained Watson NLP models.
+Second, we generate training data for custom PII entities.
 In this section, we focus on PII extraction models for the following PII entities:

 |Pre-trained models |Fine-tuned models|
 |-------------------|-----------------|